SchneiderDaniel/flask_blogs/flask_hippocooking/static/recipes/README.md

 # 1 Prompt for json creation:
-write me the following as a json with only text and no attributes:
+"Please provide the following list of recipe ingredients in JSON format.
+Each ingredient should be listed on a new line, with only the text of the ingredient (no additional attributes)."

 # 1.1 Stichpunkte